Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Diagrammatic methods and the Parquet Formalism

-The vertices can be categorized by extending the notion of diagram reducibility to the two-particle level as illustrated by Fig.\ref{fig:reducibility}.
+The vertices can be categorized by extending the notion of diagram reducibility to the two-particle level as illustrated by Fig.~\ref{fig:reducibility}.
 At the one particle level, a diagram is said to be reducible if it can be split in two disconnected parts by breaking a single Green's function line.
-A two-particle diagram will be said to be irreducible if it can not be separated in two disconnected parts by breaking two Green function lines in the same channel. \cite{n_bickers_98} It will be said to be fully irreducible if it can not be separated in two disconnected parts by breaking two-Green's function lines in any other channel.
+A two-particle diagram will be said to be irreducible if it can not be separated in two disconnected parts by breaking two Green function lines in the same channel. \cite{n_bickers_98} It will be said to be fully irreducible if it can not be separated in two disconnected parts by breaking two-Green's function lines in any channel.
 In the single particle formalism, the Green function is related to the self-energy containing all single-particle irreducible diagrams by the Dyson equation.
 A connection is made between the single-particle and the two-particle diagrams by the Schwinger-Dyson equation that connects the self-energy to the (full/reducible) vertex $F$ containing all allowed diagrams in a given channel.
-The subset of all two-level diagrams in the full vertex that is reducible in the same channel is known as the irreducible vertex $\Gamma$.
-The subset of irreducible vertices that is irreducible in any channel is called the fully irreducible vertex $\Lambda$.
+The subset of all two-level diagrams in the full vertex that are irreducible in the same channel is known as the irreducible vertex $\Gamma$.
+The subset of irreducible vertices that are irreducible in any channel is called the fully irreducible vertex $\Lambda$.

 It is worth noting that the above idea for the decomposition is not unique.
 One can devise other possible decompositions.
 For example, a recent attempt is to decompose diagrams in terms of the fermion-boson vertex.
-We are not going to explore this direction in detail here.
-The above decomposition is the most natural one in the sense that the method can be easily understood in term of an iteration process.
+We will not explore this direction in detail in this review.
+The above decomposition is the most natural one in the sense that the method can be easily understood in terms of an iterative process.
 The higher order diagrams are all generated by iteratively replacing the vertex function at a lower order approximation.